 >2000 Participants Reached Over 10 Years

-We have trained 2000 Koreans directly, brought 100 of them to Singapore and estimate that we have reached over 8000 participants indirectly.
+We have trained 2000 Koreans directly, brought 100 of them to Singapore and estimate that we have reached >10,000 participants indirectly.
+The materials we use in our workshop are shared widely electronically after workshops in the DPRK.
 We reach primarily younger to middle aged economic policymakers, special economic zone managers, academics, entrepreneurs and business managers.

 Last workshop in May 2018